SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

           -
             type: text
             text: 'The Maker Market invites conference attendees and vendors to buy, sell, and trade their creations and participate in makers-stations that may include design-your-own-swag tables, prize giveaways, arts and crafts, skill-share demos, and much more!'
       -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-        content:
-          -
-            type: text
-            text: 'This space is intended for queer and trans creators to sell/trade or provide demonstrations on a skill, craft or art form.'
-      -
         type: bulletList
         content: